Bashton-Lab/ProCogGraph/README.md

 ## Cloud Instance

-ProCogGraph is currently hosted at [http://procoggraphprod.uksouth.cloudapp.azure.com:5005/](http://procoggraphprod.uksouth.cloudapp.azure.com:5005/) (use password: `procoggraph`) althought we can't gurenty the longevity of this instnace long term.
+ProCogGraph is currently hosted at [http://procoggraphprod.uksouth.cloudapp.azure.com:5005/](http://procoggraphprod.uksouth.cloudapp.azure.com:5005/) (use password: `procoggraph`) although we can't guarantee the longevity of this instance long term.
 Which is why we created the demo mode and end user based installation options.

 ## Demo Mode